 Annalee Rosenblatt has served as as Chair of Mainely Character Board of Directors and has been on the board since its inception.
 She has worked as a Labor Relations/Human Resources Consultant for over 30 years in Maine.
 Active in many civic organizations she has served as former chair of the Scarborough Board of Education and chair of the Scarborough 350th Anniversary Celebration Committee.
 She notes, “Mainely Character offers students an opportunity to be recognized for their civic contribution to their school, Town, state or country which makes my participation an attractive and worthwhile way to spend my time and energy.
 Seeing the wonderful qualities of our young people during the scholarship awarding process makes the time so very worthwhile.”

 Susan Walters worked in the Wells-Ogunquit School District for 30 years as a teacher, teacher leader and administrator.
 In 1989, she helped to develop the first site for the Extended Teacher Education Program(ETEP) a school-university partnership with the University of Southern Maine.
 This innovative program eventually was expanded to multiple districts and gained national recognition as a model for quality teacher preparation.
-Doctor Walters was a writing consultant to districts throughout Maine and New England.
-She continues to coach student writers at all levels and helps high school students tell their stories for college application essays. .
-She particularly enjoys reading the stories of applicants and the opportunity to recognize Maine students of exemplary character.
+Dr. Walters was a writing consultant to districts throughout Maine and New England.
+She continues to coach student writers at all levels and helps high school students tell their stories for college application essays.
+Since joining the Mainely Character Board in 2016 she has particularly enjoyed reading applicants’ stories and the opportunity to recognize Maine students with exemplary character.